HashTag-PurpleTeam/Program_3/README.txt

 The main purpose of this program is for developers to debug their program in regards to memory leaks.

 Building & Running:
+To get all files in the same directory, first make setup_test.sh executable (chmod), and then run it.
+This will make a new directory, "tmp" in which all included files should now be.
+Go into the tmp directory.
 With all included files in the same directory, running “make” from the command line should compile all files and run run_tests.sh, which will execute a series of test programs that do different things.
 Each test program will create a .out file and a .err file; the .out file will show the output of slug_memstats()